terodox/terodox.tech/content/posts/2020-11-21--building-a-slide-show-part2-Keyboard-controls/index.md

 </main>
 ```

-With this basic html styling our slides in a _snap_.
+With this basic html, styling our slides is a _snap_!

 ```css
 body {